-- Fugitive Emissions: SF6 gas leaks in electricity substations and refrigerant gases leaks from air conditioning systems. - Mobile Combustion: emissions derived from fuel consumption of the fleet. - Stationary combustion: derived from the combustion of fuels used in diesel generating sets.
-No other stationary combustion source exists in the Company.
+- Fugitive Emissions: SF6 gas leaks in electricity substations and refrigerant gases leaks from air conditioning systems. - Mobile Combustion: emissions derived from fuel consumption of the fleet. - Stationary combustion: derived from the combustion of fuels used in diesel generating sets and heating.